logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 metrics.Measure.Counter.Increment(counter);
 ```

-In the above example, the metric has a name ("my_counter"), a tag key ("test") and a tag value ("my_test").
+In the example above, the metric has a name ("my_counter"), a tag key ("test") and a tag value ("my_test").
 These parameters are used to query data from this metric in your Logz.io dashboard.

 ###### Apdex